h2zero/esp-nimble-component/README.md

 ## Arduino as a component Note:
 If you are using IDF 3.3, which already includes NimBLE, and also using Arduino as a component you will need this to use NimBLE as well.
 This is because enabling NimBLE in menuconfig will disable bluedroid and will result in compilation
-errors that require disabling many Arduino librarys.
+errors that require disabling many Arduino libraries.
 This repo solves that by using NimBLE as a component in the project folder.

 # Using: